Weed vs. Hash: A Journey Through Cultivation, Production, and History

 As cannabis prohibition spread across the globe in the 20th century, hashish production and consumption decreased in many regions.
 However, the 1960s and 1970s counterculture movement saw a resurgence of interest in hashish, as travelers ventured to traditional hash-producing countries and brought the knowledge and appreciation of hashish back to the Western world.

 Cannabis Flower vs. Hashish: A Matter of Preference

 Both cannabis flower and hashish offer unique experiences for users, with the choice ultimately coming down to individual preferences and desired effects.
 If you like the potent effects of concentrates, you might want to learn the difference between rosin and shatter to be able to make better choices.

 Hashish is generally more potent than cannabis flower due to its concentrated nature, with higher levels of THC and other cannabinoids.
 This makes hashish an attractive option for those seeking stronger effects or requiring smaller amounts for medicinal purposes.
-Patients looking for consistent and convenient dosing for their health conditions can buy pre-rolled joints that match their needs and preferences.
+Patients looking for consistent and convenient dosing for their health conditions can buy cheap pre-rolls that match their needs and preferences.

 Flavour and Aroma

 Cannabis flower boasts a wide range of flavours and aromas due to the diverse terpene profiles found in different strains.
 Checkout our in-depth terpenes chart.
 Hashish also offers a unique flavour experience, with the production method and region influencing the taste and aroma.

 Methods of Consumption